hdmamin/beware-of-the-leopard/posts/walls_are_shrinking/post.md

 Like most benchmarks, mine will be saturated one day.
 Maybe.
 Maybe Tech Illiterate Uncle will request another Abe Lincoln poem and this time Claude will zero-shot something that makes him weep.
 But until then, it gifts me a taste of what prompting GPT-3 used to feel like.
 A beautiful, tangled riddle in some language that's discovering itself.
 The machines have started to claim reasoning.
 So I return to what's left.
 Some things deserve witnesses when they fall.

 [^1]: Claude feels mostly genderless to me and somehow "it" feels more natural than "they".
 I don't mean it in a disparaging way though.
-I like to imagine it as [Nightblood](https://stormlightarchive.fandom.com/wiki/Nightblood) if Vasher had been better at alignment.
+I like to imagine it as [Nightblood](https://stormlightarchive.fandom.com/wiki/Nightblood) if Vasher had done a better job at alignment.